lee-jiwon/lee-jiwon.github.io/research.md

 STEMming from Childhood?
 The Role of Childhood in Gender Disparities in Adolescent STEM Aspirations in South Korea. *R & R*, *Research in Social Stratification and Mobility*.

 **Lee, Jiwon.**
-Immigrant Incorporation in US Elections, 1994-2020: Trends, Patterns, and Implications. *Under review*.
+Immigrant Incorporation in US Elections, 1994-2020: Trends, Patterns, and Implications. *Under Review*.